Ardrossan, South Australia: 20th century

 Although the surrounding grain farmers continued to prosper, there was little change in the size of the town during the early 1900s.
 After the depression in the 1930s, the town and its businesses were largely stagnant until a large open-cut dolomite mine was opened by BHP in the 1950s for use at its Whyalla Steelworks on the Eyre Peninsula and Port Kembla in New South Wales.
 A new 1 km long jetty was added and at the same time construction was started with grain storage silos.
 The "new" jetty currently services ships loading dolomite, grain and salt from the solar salt pans at Price, located approximately 10 km.
 The wharf is located 1.5 km south of the town jetty, and can accommodate vessels of Handymax class.

 The wharf was being considered for the future export of iron ore and copper concentrates by Rex Minerals Ltd in 2013.

 Governance

 Ardrossan is in the local government area of Yorke Peninsula Council, the state electoral district of Narungga and the federal division of Grey.

 Flora and fauna

-The coast and water bodies of Ardrossan support populations of water-fowl, sea and shorebirds, and support migratory waders during their summer visitations.
+The coast and water bodies of Ardrossan bear populations of water-fowl, sea and shorebirds, and support migratory waders during their summer visitations.

 Portunus pelagicus, or blue swimmer crabs, are plentiful between September and April.